 Planning a wedding on a budget, How to keep quality while cutting cost in all the right places.

-Before you read any of this I want you to close your eyes and for 1 min try and imagine your ceremony & your reception.
+Before you read any of this, I want you to close your eyes and try to imagine your ceremony & your reception.

--What do you see? -Who is all there?
+-What do you see? -Who is there?
 Where are you?
 What do your surroundings look like?
 What do you feel like?

 Have an idea?!
 Perfect!
 Lets get started!

-The top 8 things that will affect how much money you spend on your wedding.
+The top 7 things that will affect how much money you spend on your wedding.